THE PARIS 360 MUSIC FACTORY FOCUSES ON URBAN AND WORLD MUSIC

 During Paris Fashion Week in February 2022 it presented designers from the African diaspora and emphasized sustainable production.

-Other events have included dance, stand-up comedy, workshops for children, performances by residents, readings... a few appear below.
+Other events have included dance, stand-up comedy, workshops for children, performances by residents, readings... for a slammer reading the poetry of Aimé Cesaire, please click.

 # # #